rain

 While the rain itself might be safe to drink, it carries dirt or whatever may be on your tarp, or deck.
 And depending on where you are, the rain may have environmental pollutants mixed in.
 For these reasons, I recommend using rainwater for purposes other than drinking and cooking.
 If you are to drink it, it's important to boil it first for at least 1 minute, or to run it through a good filter.
 See water filtration.

-Even if you don't plan on drinking it, it's a good idea to treat the water you catch.
-The easiest way to do this is to add chlorine bleach to your supply.
-It is the most reliable treatment method.
+Adding bleach to water.
+Adding bleach is a reliable water treatment method.
 This is something we've done, and continue to do.
-The suggested ratio of chlorine to water is 2 drops bleach for 1.15 liters (1 quart).
+The suggested ratio of chlorine to water is 2 drops bleach for 1.14 liters (1 quart).
+Use a dropper for more precision.
 The above ratios are for bleach containing 5.25% Sodium Hypochlorite.
-This amount depends on the concentration, the ratios will be different for 5.25% than for 8% chlorine bleach (1 drop: 1.15 l).
+This amount depends on the concentration, the ratios will be different for 5.25% than for 8% chlorine bleach (1 drop: 1.14 l).
 Only use regular, unscented chlorine bleach products that are suitable for disinfection and sanitization, as indicated on the label.
+Allow the treated water to stand for 30 minutes.
 A good way to remember these ratios, is this saying:

 “You must be 21 to drink”.